edumacsou/Enigma/README.md

 <details><summary><b> 3.
 How to run the enigma?</b></summary></br>

-1. To use this application you need Oracle JDK 8u261 or above (you can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html))
+1. To use this application you will need Oracle JDK 8u261 or above (you can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html))

 2. Clone this repository to your computer and unzip it.
 The files will be in a path like this:
     ````